 Typical Number of Awards: 6

 Project Period for New Awards: Up to 12 months after the submission deadline

 The Center for Global Initiatives is not bound by these estimates and is often unable to award the full amount of funds requested.

 Reviewers assign points to each application based on the following rubric:

-Applicants will receive award or rejection notices 4-6 weeks after the deadline via email or USPS mail.
+Applicants will receive award or rejection notices 4-6 weeks after the deadline via email.
 Please do not contact the Center for Global Initiatives to inquire about the status of your application during this time frame.
 However, If you have not received a notice 8 weeks after the application deadline, please inform us.

 If you receive this award, you will be required to submit a final report at the end of your project using the Center for Global Initiative’s Online Reporting System.
 This system collects narratives and data about funded projects to enable the Center to determine whether its programmatic purposes are being met.

 Awardees are also required to enter or update their brief biographical sketch in UNC's Faculty International Expertise database.

 Please submit your application via the online application form before the deadline.